matplotlib/matplotlib/doc/devel/contributing.rst

         $ git push -u origin my-feature

-Finally, go to the web page of your fork of the matplotlib repo, and click 'Pull request' to send your changes to the maintainers for review.
+Finally, go to the web page of your fork of the Matplotlib repo, and click 'Pull request' to send your changes to the maintainers for review.
 You may want to consider sending an email to the mailing list for more visibility.